 The statistical power of an experiment represents the probability of identifying an interaction effect on the dependent variable that is present in the population you are sampling.

 We can use the pwr package to perform statistical power analysis in R.

-This package has statistical power calculations for many experiment types.
-These have a common approach: enter three of the four parameters above (sample size, effect size, statistical significance, and power) and the package will calculate the forth.
+This package has statistical power analyses for many experiment or study types.
+These have a common approach: enter three of the four parameter options above (sample size, effect size, statistical significance, and power) and the package will calculate the fourth parameter.

 The package has some defaults.
 The significance level is defaulted to a=0.05.

-There is no simple answer to the question selecting a desired effect size.
-For those of you working in industry, there is an obvious solution: consult with your financial team and executive sponsors to identify what level of result is financially meaningful.
+There is no simple answer to the question selecting a desired true effect size.
+For those of you working in industry, there is an obvious solution: consult with your financial team and executive sponsors to identify what level of result is a financially meaningful factor, or a statistically significant result.
 For example, a 2% reduction in manufacturing waste could be perceived as a significant contribution to the organization.
 Whereas we might need a 15% to 20% lift in customer satisfaction to justify adding new features to a product.